- Where to stay

 Halland

-Further towards the coast, tucked away in a beech forest in a nature reserve, you’ll find one of Sweden’s most prominent vineyards. Ästad Vingård is a Nordic Eco-labelled destination, and its restaurant Äng is KRAV certified and holds a Michelin star.
+Tucked away in a beech forest in a nature reserve, you’ll find one of Sweden’s most prominent vineyards. Ästad Vingård is a Nordic Eco-labelled destination, and its restaurant Äng is KRAV-certified and holds a Michelin star.
 As for accommodation, Ästad Vingård offers a range from rustic timber cottages to luxurious suites with private saunas.

 Småland